bramstein/hypher/README.md

       patterns: {}
     }

-Language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
-The only difference is how they are used.
-Hypher requires you to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
-Language objects can be found in the [patterns repository](https://github.com/bramstein/hyphenation-patterns).
+Language patterns can be found in the [patterns repository](https://github.com/bramstein/hyphenation-patterns).

 ##jQuery